Housing Payment Assistance

 Are you having trouble paying your rent or mortgage because of the COVID-19 pandemic?
 Have you lost your job or lost income during the Covid-19 health crisis?
 Are you at risk of becoming homeless?

 The Residential Assistance for Families in Transition (RAFT) and Emergency Rental and Mortgage Assistance (ERMA) programs may provide income-eligible households with up to $10,000 to pay overdue or future rent or mortgage costs.
-You can apply to both programs through NSCAP.
+NSCAP can assist you in your application for these programs.

 Call or email NSCAP today for answers to your questions about the programs available and for application information!